When you do your due diligence before buying a property, one must-have element of that process is a perc test (also known as a percolation test).

 You’ll want to give the health department a call so you are clear on the process and requirements beforehand to ensure there are no hiccups.

-Also remember that, regardless of what you read online, each area has their own individual process that can vary from place to place.
+Also remember that, regardless of what you read online, each county has its own individual requirements that can vary from place to place.

 Be sure to yield to whatever your health department says.